nomeata/haskell-via-sokoban/01-intro.md

     It's much better to be able to fix errors up front than to just test a lot and hope for the best.
-“If it compiles, it must be correct” is mostly facetious (it's still quite possible to have errors in logic even in a type-correct program), but you will have this experience much more likely in Haskell than in other languages.
+“If it compiles, it must be correct” is mostly facetious (it's still quite possible to have errors in logic even in a type-correct program), but you are much more likely to have this experience in Haskell than in other languages.

 ### Abstraction